lezzetli-mozaik18/lezzetli-mozaik18/README.md

-## Most recent message: my work is going way slower than I expected... and I am failing to keep every scriptwork updated to each other.
-Maybe it's a good idea learn a bit more before writing...
+## Most recent message: check out venture v0.4!

 ## Welcome to my software marketplace.
 (I plan on a GitHub Pages UI)

-## Hello...

 - I am guessing you stumbled upon here by accident.
 If you wonder why I do so, is because this is an account not meant to be visited constantly.
 As one of my hobbies, I just like to embed my tiny software here to access it easily.